softpano/pythonizer/readme.md

 ## Pythonizer: "fuzzy" translator/transformer from Perl to Python
 ### THIS IS AN ANNOUNCEMENT FOR ALPHA VERSION 0.5

 Aug 31, 2020: Version 0.5 was uploaded.
-Regular expression and tr function translation was  improved. may other changes and  error corrections. -p option implemented to allow refactoring  Perl source via pre-pythonlizer.pl in integrated fascion.
+Regular expression and tr function translation was  improved. may other changes and  error corrections. -r (refactor) option implemented to allow refactoring  Perl source via pre-pythonlizer.pl in integrated fascion.

 Aug 22, 2020: Version 0.4 was uploaded.
 The walrus operator and the f-strings now are used to tranlate Perl double quoted literals if option -p iset to 3 (default is -p=3).
 In this case Python 3.8 is used as the target language)